 Students of any parent/legal guardian residing out-of-district at the time of admission but in the process of building, buying, or renting a residence in the district may request enrollment in the attendance area’s school of the new residence.
 The parent/legal guardian must present a statement from the builder, seller, or lessor in support of this request.
 The parent/legal guardian must also present an official release from the district in which he/she resides.
 The superintendent has authority to admit students under this provision.

-Children of employees
+Children of staff members

-The district may admit children of employees of the district provided they submit a release from the school district in which they reside.
+The district may admit children of staff members of the district provided they submit a release from the school district in which they reside.
 The district reserves the right to make the school assignment.

 Students who move during the school year